psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

    points will let you get to the minimum stats needed for most of the weapons usable early.

 2. Somber smithing stones.
-It's not too hard to sombers up to 9 if you are good at jumping, or up to 6 if you are not, without killing much of anything.
+It's not too hard to get sombers up to 6 without killing much of anything.
+You used to be able to get up to 9, but I hear that they finally patched out the jump you need to make to get the 7.
+So you can't do that anymore.

 3. Various early golden seeds and sacred tears.
 For healing potions.